flake9025/stack-helper/README.md

 - deleteByIdList

 ### Prerequisites
+- Spring MVC (for REST Controllers)
-- Spring 5
+- Spring 5 (for IOC and Beans)
-- Spring Data 2
+- Spring Data 2 (for Persistence)

 ## Getting Started